superflows-dev/superflows-docs/docs/building-blocks/nav.md

 # Nav

-The button component is **SfNav**.
+The navigation component is **SfNav**.
 This building block is the navigation bar provided by Superflows.

 ## Features